dawn to dusk triple challenge

 Canoe section survived, now just the small matter of summiting Skiddaw on an 11 mile round trip to an altitude of 931m.
 Looking down on and tormenting you all day so far, now's the time to get your own back!
 The hike climbs toward Latrigg on the outskirts of Keswick before the path gets steeper, zig-zagging ever onward and upward.
 Standing on the summit you'll look out over the whole route you’ve completed.
 All's left to do is retrace your footsteps back to the finish line to take your applause, receive a medal, have a drink on us and enjoy your well-deserved celebration BBQ!

-With awards for first, second and third fastest teams, as well as fastest all-female, mixed and 'Golden Oldies' (teams with a combined age of 200+) and the all-important best team spirit there's a reason for everyone to keep pushing right until the very end!
+With awards for the fastest teams across a number of categories, there's a reason for everyone to keep pushing right until the very end!

 All distances are subject to weather conditions on the day